-A eulogy, or funeral speech, is a formal remembrance speech given at a funeral or memorial service, that honors the deceased’s life and tells their story.
-The commendatory oration is typically given by a family member or someone who was close to the person who passed, in this case your father.
+A eulogy, or funeral speech, is a formal remembrance speech given at a funeral or memorial service, that honors the deceased loved one’s life and tells their story.
+The commendatory oration is typically given by a family member or someone who was close to the person who passed, in this case, your father.

 Oftentimes, a carefully chosen prayer, poem, or quote can go a long way in communicating the sentiments of you and your siblings.
 Fortunately, there are many creative and profound passages that you can add when writing a eulogy for your father.
 Some take the perspective of a son or daughter, while others are more open-ended.
+Perhaps, your father was not just a father but also a close friend.
+In this case, you can write your own epitaph on a friend.
 These can be really useful additions to a eulogy.

 Another important difference with obituaries is that they are published in newspapers rather than being delivered in speech form.
 Thus, the structure of the writing is expected to be somewhat formal.
 Adding an illustrative memorial poem or quote to the announcement, however, can be an effective way of providing a more complete picture of who your father was in a concise manner.

-To help you find the perfect words for your eulogy or obituary, here are some poems, quotes, and prayers to celebrate your dad and convey how much you miss him.
+To help you find the right words for your eulogy or obituary, here are some perfect poems, quotes, and prayers to celebrate your dad and convey how much you miss him.
 Remember, you can create your own printed funeral products quickly and affordably and have them delivered overnight with FuneralPrints.

 We’ll always remember that special smile,

 That caring heart, that warm embrace you always gave us.